WM-SEMERU/traceXplainer/web-app/README.md

 ## Linux Services
 Linux services allow us to immediately run programs when the host computer boots up.
 This is used to start the webserver for T-Miner.
 It is important to note that Jenkins is also started this way, but this was completed automatically during the download.

-For more details regarding Linux Services, view `Linux_Services.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Linux_Services.md)
+For more details regarding Linux Services, view `Linux_Services.md` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Linux_Services.md)

 ## Jenkins
 Jenkins notifies the web-application of when a developer commits and pushes changes to the repository.
 This notification is what triggers an update of the database with the newly updated repository, which will in turn, update the content displayed on the web-application.

 Jenkins' was installed using the official installation [guidelines](https://www.jenkins.io/doc/book/installing/).
 Setup of Jenkins required installation of Maven and Java JDK 8.
 The setup of Jenkins required installations of Maven and Java JDK 8.
 Note that Java JDK 8 must be used.

-For more details regarding setup, view `Jenkins Setup.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Jenkins%20Setup.md).
+For more details regarding setup, view `Jenkins Setup.md` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Jenkins%20Setup.md).

 ## MongoDB
 MongoDB was chosen for the document-like storage of data.
 Every artifact in the repo would need to be stored along with analysis results, such as traceability values, whether the artifact is security-related, etc. In this sense, having a dictionary of information per artifact was the most comprehensive structure for the team.
 MongoDB’s structure of databases and collections also allows for an organization of repository versions as collections and the storage of multiple repositories as different databases.

-For more details regarding installation and Mongo Shell commands, view `MongoDB Setup.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/MongoDB%20Setup.md).
+For more details regarding installation and Mongo Shell commands, view `MongoDB Setup.md` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/MongoDB%20Setup.md).

 ## Database Structure
 As mentioned in the MongoDB section above, the database is organized such that a repository has an individual database named after the repository.
 That database then has a separate collection for each commit or verion, named using the timestamp of the commit made.
 A collection stores an analysis metrics document as a dictionary of that version, and has an individual entry for each artifact in the repository.